Introduction to Prompt Engineering for Image Generation

 In this lesson, we built the foundation for our image generation service by designing a reusable and resilient prompt template system.
 You now have the tools to load a template, insert dynamic content, and gracefully handle errors.

-Next, we'll continue building our service by creating an ImageManager class to manage the storage and retrieval of generated images, and we'll begin integrating it with our FastAPI application structure.
+Next, we'll continue building our service by creating an ImageManager class to manage the storage and retrieval of generated images, preparing us to handle the native image format returned by Gemini 3.1 Flash.

 Sign up